Enterwell/Wpf.Notifications/Readme.md

 ### Don't like extension methods?

-Extension methods don't hold any complex logic for instantiating notificaitons so you can still build the notification message using just `NotificationMessageBuilder` class directly, without extension methods.
+Extension methods don't hold any complex logic for instantiating notifications so you can still build the notification message using just `NotificationMessageBuilder` class directly, without extension methods.

 ```c#
 var builder = NotificationMessageBuilder.CreateMessage();